Inference on Individual Treatment Effects in Nonseparable Triangular Models: Abstract

 \section{Abstract}

-In nonseparable triangular models with a binary endogenous treatment and a binary instrumental variable, \citet{vuong2017counterfactual} show that the individual treatment effects (ITEs) are identifiable. \citet*{feng2019estimation} show that a kernel density estimator that uses nonparametrically estimated ITEs as observations is uniformly consistent for the density of the ITE.
-In this paper, we establish the asymptotic normality of the density estimator of \citet*{feng2019estimation} and show that despite their faster rate of convergence, ITEs' estimation errors have a non-negligible effect on the asymptotic distribution of the density estimator.
-We propose asymptotically valid standard errors for the density of the ITE that account for estimated ITEs as well as bias correction.
-Furthermore, we develop uniform confidence bands for the density of the ITE using nonparametric or jackknife multiplier bootstrap critical values.
-Our uniform confidence bands have correct coverage probabilities asymptotically with polynomial error rates and can be used for inference on the shape of the ITE's distribution.
+In nonseparable triangular models with a binary endogenous treatment and a binary instrumental variable, \citet{vuong2017counterfactual} and \citet*{feng2019estimation} respectively provide the identification results for the individual treatment effects (ITEs) under the rank invariance assumption and propose a uniformly consistent kernel density estimator using estimated ITEs for the density of the ITE.
+This paper establishes the asymptotic normality of the density estimator of \citet*{feng2019estimation} and shows that the estimation error of the ITEs that vanishes at the root $n$ rate has a non-negligible effect on the asymptotic distribution.
+We propose asymptotically valid standard errors that account for estimated ITEs, as well as a bias correction.
+Furthermore, we develop uniform confidence bands for the density of the ITE using the jackknife multiplier or nonparametric bootstrap critical values.\\ \textbf{Keywords: }Individual treatment effects, nonparametric triangular models, two-step nonparametric estimation, bootstrap, uniform confidence bands, labor supply and family size\\ \textbf{JEL classification: }C12, C14, C31, C36